sischei/Deep_Learning_Geneva_2025/README.md

 science, and the computational economics literature.
 The course focuses on solving and estimating dynamic stochastic economic models, performing parametric uncertainty quantification, solving continuous-time models (PDEs), and modeling sequence data using recurrent neural networks, LSTMs.
-* The lectures will concentrate on machine learning methodologies, including Deep Neural Networks, Gaussian Processes, advanced architectures like RNNs, PNNs, and LSTMs.
+* The lectures will concentrate on machine learning methodologies, including Deep Neural Networks, Gaussian Processes, Physics-informed Neural Nets, advanced architectures like RNNs (LSTM)s.
 These methods will be explored through applications in macroeconomics, finance, and climate-change economics.
 * The format of the lectures will be interactive and workshop-like, combining theoretical discussions with hands-on coding exercises.
 The coding will be conducted in Python and